pmbaumgartner/graph-tool-pip/readme.md

 ## Modifying Requirements

 If you want to customize this for yourself, the fastest way would be `git clone https://github.com/pmbaumgartner/graph-tool-pip`.
-Edit your `requirements.txt` file from there, and then `docker-compose up` should rebuild the image with the additional packages you've installed.
+Edit your `requirements.txt` file from there, and then `docker-compose up` should rebuild the image with the additional packages you've installed, and `docker-compose build` will force a rebuild.

 ## Docker Image